leon4rd/test/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Why are pirates called pirates?
+Because they arrr!